Ascot British Champions Day Betting Offers – 16th October 2022

-This year the total prize pool for this one day is expected to rise above £4,200,000 making this by far the most valuable single day of racing in the European flat racing calendar.
-There are four group one, a group two and a seriously funded handicap to look forward to at one of the best racecourses in the world.
+This year the total prize pool for this one day is set to be in the region of £4,200,000.
+This makes the day by far the most valuable single day of racing in the European flat racing calendar.
+There are four group one races, a group two and a seriously funded handicap to look forward to at one of the best racecourses in the world.

 Champions Day encourages some serious bets from serious punters, it’s a highly competitive day for the bookies and this means there will be plenty of great value money back, free bet and enhanced odds deals to look forward to.
 You will find all the very best promotions both ante-post and through the day on this page.
 Further down you can see details of the racecard, history and more.